syahbes/todo-redux/README.md

 Need to-do :
 ✔️ Redux
 ✔️ Firebase
-🟨 Sign in with google
+✔️ Sign in with google
 🟨 HIDE THE .env

-🟨 dell all complete
+🟨 Complete all
-🟨 complete all
+🟨 Dell all complete
-🟨 change list
+🟨 Change to MUI List
-🟨 dark mode switcher
+🟨 Dark mode switcher
-🟨

 🟨 RTL switcher
-🟨 FAB ?
+🟨 FAB
-🟨 UI..
+🟨 General UI